uzougochukwu/crowd-simulator/README.txt

 When you run the game file, you may get an error saying 'bash: ./game: Permission denied'.
 To fix this add executable permission to the file owner (which is now you) using the command chmod +x game

+Your user will need to be added to the video group

+sudo usermod -a -G video username

+groups username

-You may need to switch to TTY mode by pressing Ctrl + Alt + F3 to run this program.
+You need to switch to TTY3 by pressing Ctrl + Alt + F3 to run this program.
 To switch back press Ctrl + Alt + F2.

+TTY3 doesn't use a windowing system like X11 or Wayland, so you can see the output of the program.